GemHunt/sail/rotational/README.md

 * Run build_init_rotational_networks() in rotational.py
 * (for now) Pick the best model from cent-models/metadata/html

 **Tasks:**
 * Start over and go for heads & tails again
 * Document how this is done
-* Run back home:
-* build out the network for 500 seeds and test
-* Fix: something in widen_model deleted all metadata.
+* Fix: something in widen_model deleted all metadata?

 **Later Tasks:**
 * Only resize once.